mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 ---
 title: Real-time app using React, Redux, Tailwind CSS & Firebase - Part 2
+cover: /media/react-redux-firebase.png
 date: 2021-05-01T07:49:53.548Z
-description: In this part we will
+description: In this part we are going to setup Redux, connect it to Firebase and create our first component.
 slug: real-time-scrum-voting-app-part-2
 tags:
   - javascript